Reporting a trading standards issue

-- Consumers Association (Which? magazine) have a consumer rights website to help you understand complex regulations and offers over 100 letter templates to help you seek redress
+- Consumers Association (Which? magazine) has a consumer rights website to help you understand complex regulations and offers over 100 letter templates to help you seek redress

-- the Resolver website makes complaining quick and simple - templates are provided as well as online facilities which enable larger organisations to respond more efficiently to your complaint
+- the Resolver website makes complaining quick and straightforward; templates are provided as well as online facilities which enable larger organisations to respond more efficiently to your complaint

 Reporting a fraud

 If you've been a victim of fraud or internet crime, report the issue online to Action Fraud.
 This website provides a central point of contact for information about fraud and financially motivated Internet crime.

 Reporting a crime